SatelliteShorelines/SDS_Benchmark/datasets/TORREYPINES/README.md

 ![image](./TORREYPINES_inputs.jpg)

-The time-series of shoreline change were extracted from in situ surveys for the 1.6 m NAVD88 contour (equivalent to MHHW):
+The time-series of shoreline change were extracted from in situ surveys for the 1.566 m NAVD88 contour (equivalent to MHHW, and 0.792 m AMSL):

 ![image](./TORREYPINES_insitu_timeseries.jpg)